Enmienda al Plan de Desarrollo Físico de Barbados: Hacia una nación verde, próspera y resiliente

 Elaboration process

-The policies contained in the Physical Development Plan, 2003 were reviewed, refined and augmented during the PDP Amendment process.
-This process involved a detailed assessment of the effectiveness of the existing policies, an assessment of recent development and settlement patterns, and consideration of critical new factors, initiatives and commitments, including the Greening the Economy Scoping Strategy, Habitat III New Urban Agenda, COP 21 Paris Agreement on climate change, UNESCO World Heritage Site inscription for Historic Bridgetown and its Garrison and the Emerging and Sustainable Cities Initiative.
+This process, as well as the work undertaken for subsequent draft updates of the PDP, involved a detailed assessment of the effectiveness of the existing policies, an assessment of recent development and settlement patterns, and consideration of critical new factors, initiatives and commitments, including the Healthy Caribbean Coalition, the Green Economy Scoping Study (2012), the Habitat III New Urban Agenda (2016), the COP 21 Paris Agreement (2015), the COP 26 Glasgow Pact (2021), the UNESCO World Heritage Site inscription for Historic Bridgetown and its Garrison (2011), and the Emerging and Sustainable Cities Initiative (2015).
 This analysis was detailed in the following background reports:

 Definition of City